top of page

 Overview

-CYNAERA has the first clinical intelligence system designed to simulate and stratify patient response across the full complexity of infection-associated chronic conditions (IACCs) such as ME/CFS, Long COVID, POTS, MCAS, EDS, Lyme, CRPS, and related syndromes.
-Unlike traditional models that flatten patients into crude categories, CYNAERA builds individualized profiles across 11 stratification axes and integrates them with six mechanistic phenotyping domains.
+CYNAERA is a clinical intelligence system designed to simulate and stratify patient response across the full complexity of infection-associated chronic conditions (IACCs), including ME/CFS, Long COVID, POTS, MCAS, EDS, Lyme disease, CRPS, and related multisystem syndromes.

 “Precision care demands massive granularity.
 What once looked like outliers were simply profiles no one had the system to stratify.”